 Our guests take time for rejuvenation in a historically rich and tranquil setting, a renovated farmhouse overlooking Lake Champlain.
 In the spring and summer of 2018 we'll begin to make improvements to the grounds - including siting and caring for flower, vegetable, and fruit gardens, clearing and maintaining 100 acres of fields, hay meadows, and pastures, and creating trails through the woods.
 We'll also continue to chisel away at the daunting work of rehabilitating or dismantling the farm's long-neglected historic structures.

-Additionally, our guests can take pride in supporting a family dedicated to green living, and sustainable entrepreneurship and land management….
+Our guests can take pride in supporting a family dedicated to green living, and sustainable entrepreneurship and land management….

 We reduce our packaging waste because we serve our own fresh eggs, dairy products, and fruit preserves.
-We'll produce our own breakfast meats, fruits, and vegetables as our garden, orchard and facilities are developed.
+We'll produce our own breakfast meats, fruits, and vegetables as our garden, orchard, and facilities are developed.

 We reduce food packaging waste by cooking from scratch.